 Find time in your schedule to relax.
 Take a deep breath and fill your heart and mind with all the reasons you have to be grateful.
 Taking time to relax signals your body to do the same.

-Adrenal gland hormones they all are connected.
-Think of your adrenals as the foundation of your hormones.
+Remember, your adrenals as the foundation of your hormonal health.
 When you have a strong foundation, it is easier to support the others and optimize your thyroid and period hormones.